Q. What is TEFL?

 A. TESOL is an acronym for Teaching English to Speakers of Other Languages, and TESL is an acronym for Teaching English as a Second Language.
 Some variations may exist in course structure, but essentially a TESOL or TESL certificate is equal to a TEFL certificate: they all do the same job in qualifying you to teach English worldwide.

 Q. Do I need a TEFL certificate to teach English?

 A. In the vast majority of cases, yes.
-It is sometimes possible to secure a teaching English job without certification, but you would need to question the legitimacy of a school which takes on an unqualified teacher.
+It is sometimes possible to secure a teaching English job without certification, but you would need to question the legitimacy of a school that takes on an unqualified teacher.
 There are teaching English locations, such as S.Korea, where a teaching English certificate is not mandatory, and where a university bachelor’s degree (in any subject) is the main prerequisite.
-However, also being the holder of TEFL certification in such locations will often start you off in a higher paid position.
+However, also being the holder of TEFL/TESOL certification in such locations will often start you off in a higher-paid position.